1889 London dock strike: Long-term results

+Church roles

+The involvement of influential, religious figures, notably the respected Cardinal Manning (who acted as a mediator) and William Booth of the Salvation Army (who raised funds for relief), lent significant moral legitimacy to the workers' cause.
 From the Catholic Church's point of view, Cardinal Manning's involvement in the strike, as a mediator trusted by both sides, could be seen as foreshadowing the encyclical Rerum novarum ('Of New Things') issued by Pope Leo XIII two years later, on 15 May 1891.
-Addressing "the condition of the working classes", the Church's policy set out in that encyclical explicitly supported the right of labour to form unions, but rejected socialism and affirmed private property rights. ("Each needs the other: capital cannot do without labour, nor labour without capital.
+Addressing "the condition of the working classes", the Church's policy set out in that encyclical explicitly supported the right of labour to form unions, but rejected socialism and affirmed private property rights.
+The Pope said, "Each needs the other: capital cannot do without labour, nor labour without capital.
 Mutual agreement results in the beauty of good order, while perpetual conflict necessarily produces confusion and savage barbarity".)

-Robert Speaight, a biographer of Hilaire Belloc, noted that Cardinal Manning's involvement in the Dock Strike made a major impression on Belloc, 19 years old at the time, who was to become a major speaker for the Catholic Church during the early 20th century.
-As retrospectively told by Belloc himself in The Cruise of the Nona (1925), the example of Cardinal Manning influenced him to become a trenchant critic both of unbridled capitalism and of many aspects of socialism.
+Robert Speaight, a biographer of Hilaire Belloc, noted that Cardinal Manning's involvement in the dock strike made a major impression on Belloc, 19 years old at the time, who was to become a major speaker for the Catholic Church during the early 20th century.
+As retrospectively told by Belloc himself, the example of Cardinal Manning influenced him to become a trenchant critic both of unbridled capitalism and of many aspects of socialism.